ytakefuji/covidlag/README.md

 # covidlag
-covidlag is available in public and can be installed by the PyPI package command (pip).
+covidlag is an open-source program which is available in public and can be installed by the PyPI package command (pip). covidlag can calculate the lag time between infection peaks and death peaks. covidlag can also compute death rate per infection or case fatality ratio (CFR).
+CFR is the proportion of individuals diagnosed with a disease who die from that disease and is therefore a measure of severity among detected cases.

-The detailed is under review.
+The detailed method is under review.

 Data science is useful to investigate the progression of the pandemic.
 This repository proposes a new tool covidlag for analyzing a lag time